Jammy2211/PyAutoCTI/docs/installation/troubleshooting.rst

 **1) llvmlite and numba are already installed**

-In this case, the installation of autocti raises an exception like the one below:
+In this case, the installation of **PyAutoCTI*** raises an exception like the one below:

 .. code-block:: bash